 Find lodging near Aspen Snowmass

-Rendezvous Music Festival closes out the ski season at Jackson Hole with a bang, headlined by The Flaming Lips with openers Umphrey’s McGee and DJ Blake Horstmann, all with the Tetons towering overhead.
-Arrive early to catch the free Friday night show from hip-hop legends Souls of Mischief under the Tram, then spend your days soaking up sweet spring laps before heading slopeside when the lifts close for the main event.
-And if you can’t make it to the festival, you can still enjoy live music every Saturday in March with the Road to Rendezvous: Time Machine concert series, a free lineup that travels through six decades of themed artists, from the ’60s to the 2000s.
+Rendezvous Music Festival closes out the ski season at Jackson Hole with two nights of live music, all with the Tetons towering overhead.
+Arrive early to catch the Friday night show, then spend your days soaking up sweet spring laps before heading slopeside when the lifts close for the main event.
+And if you can’t make it to the festival, you can still enjoy live music every Saturday in March with Jackson Hole’s free spring events.
+In past years, the Rendezvous Music Festival has been free, but that might change for the 26/27 season.
+Ticket details and lineup TBD.

 Best For: indie/progressive rock fans, festival lovers, après-party crowd